 - 17. Admission and confession defined. - 18.
-Admission by party to proceeding, his agent, or person interested. - 19.
+Admission by party to proceedings, his agent, or person interested. - 19.
 Admissions by persons whose position must be proved as against party to suit. - 20.
 Admissions by persons expressly referred to by party to suit. - 21.
 Proof of admissions against persons making them and by or on their behalf. - 22.
-When oral admissions as to contents of documents are relevant.

-- 23. Admissions in civil cases when relevant. - 24.
-Confession caused by inducement, threat or promise when irrelevant in criminal proceeding. - 25.
-(Repealed). - 26.
-(Repealed). - 27.
+When oral admissions as to contents of documents are relevant. - 23.
+Admissions in civil cases when relevant. - 24.
+Confession caused by inducement, threat or promise when irrelevant in criminal proceedings. - 25.
+Repealed. - 26.
+Repealed. - 27.
 How much of information received from accused may be proved. - 28.
-Confession made after removal of impression caused by inducement, threat or promise relevant. - 29.
-Confession otherwise relevant not to become irrelevant because of promise of secrecy etc. - 30.
+Confession made after removal of impression caused by inducement, threat or promise relevant.

+- 29. Confession otherwise relevant not to become irrelevant because of promise of secrecy etc. - 30.
 Consideration of proved confession affecting person making it and others jointly under trial for same offence. - 31.
 Admissions not conclusive proof but may estop.

-Statements by Persons who cannot be called as Witnesses
+Statements by persons who cannot be called as witnesses

 - 32. Cases in which statement of relevant fact by person who is dead or cannot be found etc. is relevant. - 33.
-Relevancy of certain evidence for proving in subsequent proceeding the truth of facts therein stated.
+Relevancy of certain evidence for proving in subsequent proceedings the truth of facts therein stated.

-Statements made under Special Circumstances
+Statements made under special circumstances

 - 34. Entries in books of account when relevant. - 35.
 Relevancy of entry in public record made in performance of duty. - 35A.
 Admissibility of statements produced by computers. - 35B.
-Provisions supplementary to section 35A. - 36.
+Provisions supplementary to section 35A. - 35C.
+Sections 35A and 35B to prevail over the provisions of the Act and any written law. - 36.
 Relevancy of statements in maps, charts and plans. - 37.
-Relevancy of statement as to fact of public nature contained in certain Acts or notifications.

-38. Relevancy of statements as to any law contained in law books.
+Relevancy of statement as to fact of public nature contained in certain Acts or notifications. - 38.
+Relevancy of statements as to law contained in law books.

-How much of a Statement is to be Proved
+How much of a statement is to be proved

-39. What evidence to be given when statement forms part of a conversation, document, book or series of letters or papers.
+39. What evidence to be given when statement forms part of conversation, document, book or series of letters or papers.

-Judgements of Courts of Justice When Relevant
+Judgments of Courts of Justice when relevant

-- 40. Previous judgements relevant to bar a second suit or trial. - 41.
-Relevancy of certain judgements in probate etc. jurisdiction. - 42.
-Relevancy and effect of judgements, orders or decrees other than those mentioned in section 41. - 43.
-Judgements etc. other than those mentioned in sections 40 to 42 when relevant. - 44.
-Fraud or collusion in obtaining judgement or incompetency of court may be proved.
+- 40. Previous judgments relevant to bar a second suit or trial. - 41.
+Relevancy of certain judgments in probate etc. jurisdiction.

+- Relevancy and effect of judgments, orders or decrees other than those mentioned in section 41.
+42. - 43.
+Judgments etc. other than those mentioned in sections 40 to 42 when relevant. - Fraud or collusion in obtaining judgment or incompetency of court 44. may be proved.